Home Page • Sitemap • About Me • What's New • Booking • Contact Me

 by Mark Guerrero

-In April of 2007, I was pleased and honored to be asked to be a consultant and be on the advisory board for a museum exhibit called "Sabor Latino: Latinos in U.S. Popular Music."
+In April of 2007, I was pleased and honored to be asked to be a consultant and be on the advisory board for a museum exhibit called "American Sabor: Latinos in U.S. Popular Music."
 The exhibit will run from October 13, 2007 to September 7, 2008 at the Experience Music Project- Science Fiction Museum and Hall of Fame in Seattle, Washington.
 After it's eleven month run at the museum, the exhibit will travel to various cities around the United States.
 "American Sabor" presents the music of Latinos in an interpretive and interactive museum exhibit that focuses on five major centers of Latino popular music production in the post-World War II United States- New York City, Los Angeles, Miami, San Antonio, and San Francisco, which represent the diversity of Latino music.
 It will be a 5,000 square foot exhibit.
 Among the exhibition's 100 artifacts will be instruments, costumes, and photographs that document the cultural history of U.S. Latinos, as well as records that have changed the course of U.S. music history.
 There will also be hands-on music making, critical listening, and three original films created by the EMP/University of Washington curatorial team.
 These elements are designed to deepen visitors' understanding of Latino music, rhythms, and dance.
 All exhibit texts will be presented in both English and Spanish.
 I was hired as a consultant for the Los Angeles part of the exhibit.
 The L.A. section will include a space devoted to my dad (Lalo Guerrero), Ritchie Valens, Don Tosti, Los Lobos, Trini Lopez, El Chicano, Tierra, Chan Romero, and others.

 As part of the exhibit development, filmed interviews of the artists are being conducted for use in the exhibit films and in oral history kiosks in each city section that allows visitors to select and hear firsthand accounts of the music scenes in the various geographical areas.
 The filmed interviews will also become a part of the museum's oral history program, which was launched in 1993 and now includes more than 500 filmed interviews with everyone from Les Paul, Rambin' Jack Elliot and Ahmet Ertegun to Clive Davis, Robbie Robertson and Al Green.
 It was agreed that I would conduct the interviews for the Los Angeles section.
 I was given a list of people to contact to be interviewed.
 The initial list included Chan Romero, Cannibal & the Headhunters, Los Lobos, Tierra, El Chicano and Thee Midniters.
 I suggested many other possible interviewees.
 Some that I suggested were added to the list, others were not.
 The final decisions were made by the curatorial team.
 The first round of interviews took place in Palm Springs, California, where I reside.
 Since the interviews were designed to stand alone, I was not on camera nor were my questions recorded for the interview.
 My questions were for the purpose of guiding the direction of the interviews.
 On May 8, 2007, I interviewed Trini Lopez, who sold millions of records in the 1960s.
 The interview took place at a local photographic studio near downtown Palm Springs.
 The Director of Curatorial Affairs, Jasen Emmons, could not get to Palm Springs that day so I was entrusted to conduct the interview on my own.
 An excellent local video crew filmed the interview, which went very well and lasted about 45 minutes.
 I had interviewed Trini before and knew what to ask him about his life and career.
 I was also given some questions to ask, such as how does your Latin heritage affect your music?
 Also, how did the Chicano movement affect your music?
 The next day, May 9th, I conducted two interviews with the same crew at the same location.
 First was the leader, bassist, and founder of El Chicano, Fred Sanchez, the second with rock & roll pioneer, Chan Romero.